The sounds of Halloween plus what to watch this spooky season

 This Halloween season a familiar figure is making another appearance on the big screen.
 Michael Myers is back in theaters as “Halloween Ends” becomes the latest chapter in the "Halloween" series.

 Then, there are some great movies to check out this time of year and there are some that are ... not so great.
-Sean O’Connell from CinemaBlend joins the program to discuss some of the movies streaming this Halloween season.
+Film critics Sean O’Connell from CinemaBlend and Adam Frazier from Slash Film join the program to discuss a few movies they are paying attention to this Halloween.

 Grab your popcorn for a spooky experience, next time on Charlotte Talks.